strapi/LaunchPad/README.md

 We're almost ready for lift-off!
 Next.js is your sleek, futuristic interface for getting all that glorious content out into the world. 🚀

-Navigate to your `./my-projects/launchpad/next` folder by running `cd next` from your command line.
+Leave your Strapi server running and open a new terminal tab or window.
+Navigate to your `./my-projects/launchpad/next` folder by running `cd next` (or `cd ../next` coming from the `strapi` folder) from your command line.

 - Run the following command in your `./launchpad/next` folder